High-Performance Generation of Constrained Inputs: Profiling: LBT for Previously Evaluated Formats

 \subsubsection{Dynamic vs Static Typing}

 We first evaluate the performance of utilizing static typing versus dynamic typing.
+We must evaluate this to justify our choice of transpilation; if a dynamically-loaded grammar is just as fast as a transpiled one, then there is no reason (at least from a performance perspective) to put in this much careful engineering effort.
+Additionally, this dynamically-typed implementation is a generous facsimile of the implementation present in the original \fandango{}.
 To do so, we develop a shim which allows a single node type (``DynamicNode'') to represent arbitrary grammar nodes and a sampler (``DynamicSampler'') which maintains the structure of the generated derivation tree.
-This shim was extensively differentially tested against the static typing implementation to confirm equivalent structure (i.e. the same derivation tree layout) and consistent generation (i.e. generating static and dynamic inputs from the same seed produces the same input).
+This shim was extensively differentially tested against the static typing implementation to confirm equivalent structure (i.e., the same derivation tree layout) and consistent generation (i.e., generating static and dynamic inputs from the same seed produces the same input).

-Our benchmarking targets for this ablation study are generation, mutation, and crossover of structured inputs, excluding checking as the implementations vastly differed in typing.
+Our benchmarking targets for this ablation study are generation, mutation, and crossover of structured inputs, excluding checking, as the implementations vastly differed in typing.
 We use the same benchmarks as \cref{sec:vs-fandango}, and present the performance of the dynamic implementations of these operations in \cref{tab:dynamic-results}.
 From these results, we observe that using the dynamic version of \tool{} is inferior by up to 10$\times$ for generation, 14$\times$ for mutation, and 2$\times$ for crossover.
 Crossover experiences reduced speed-up because no allocation or deallocation occurs, whereas for the other two operations, dynamic nodes must perform significantly more heap management.
-Nevertheless, the performance of dynamic typing is still impressive, suggesting that it has the opportunity to address certain limitations of static typing, e.g. when the grammar dynamically changes during testing \cite{bendrissou2023grammar}.
+Nevertheless, the performance of dynamic typing is still impressive, suggesting that it has the opportunity to address certain limitations of static typing, e.g., when the grammar dynamically changes during testing \cite{bendrissou2023grammar}.

 \conclusion{ Dynamic typing reduces performance, but has other potential applications. }